-- Commercial Communications may suggest that drinking alcohol is part of an acceptable wellbalanced lifestyle. - Success can be showcased.
+• Commercial Communications may suggest that drinking alcohol is part of an acceptable well- balanced lifestyle.

 Commercial Communications should not create the impression that the consumption of alcoholic beverages enhances mental ability or physical performance or has an energizing effect.

 SOCIAL SUCCESS